Regulation · last checked 2026-07-02

 CySEC Regulation and Forex Brokers

-CySEC regulates many Forex and CFD brokers serving European clients.
-Regulation matters, but it’s no guarantee of safety.
-Always check the legal entity, licence status, permissions, and approved domains before opening an account.
+CySEC regulates many Forex and CFD brokers serving European clients, but regulation is not a guarantee of safety.
+Before opening an account, check the legal entity, licence status, permitted services and approved domains.

 • Investor Compensation Fund information